WeblateOrg/weblate/docs/admin/config.rst

 .. note::

-    Once you change this setting the existing checks will be still stored in the database, only newly changed translation will be affected by the change.
-To apply change to already stored translations, you need to run :djadmin:`updatechecks`.
+    Once you change this setting the existing checks will still be stored in the database, only newly changed translations will be affected by the change.
+To apply the change to the stored translations, you need to run :djadmin:`updatechecks`.

 .. seealso::